Everything That's Happened in Netflix's 'Making a Murderer' Case Since Season 1

 Steven Avery's story isn't over yet.
-In a move that excited both true crime fans and Reddit conspiracy theorists, Netflix announced last month that Making a Murderer will get a second season.
-While the first installment focused on Avery's confounding trial for the murder of Teresa Halbach, the next one promises an inside look at his post-conviction life.
-Directors Laura Ricciardi and Moira Demos will follow Avery as he attempts to clear their names with the help of new lawyers -- and likely catch up with Brendan Dassey, whose case was just overturned by a federal judge.
+Netflix's hit true-crime docuseries Making a Murderer returns for a second season on October 19, and while the first installment focused on Avery's confounding trial for the murder of Teresa Halbach, the next one promises an inside look at his post-conviction life.
+Directors Laura Ricciardi and Moira Demos will follow Avery as he attempts to clear his name with the help of new lawyers -- and likely catch up with Brendan Dassey, who has been on a roller coaster appeal ride himself.

 Steven Avery got a new lawyer -- and she's a shark

-Kathleen Zellner, an Illinois-based attorney, announced she'd be handling the case back in January, along with "local Wisconsin counsel" Tricia Bushnell.
+Kathleen Zellner, an Illinois-based attorney, announced she'd be taking over the case back in January 2016, along with "local Wisconsin counsel" Tricia Bushnell.
 Zellner specializes in overturning wrongful convictions and has previously exonerated 17 men on charges ranging from sexual assault to murder.
 She's also a terrifying courtroom presence.
 Another attorney once said that facing her in trial was "worse than my divorce."

-Zellner also showed followers a glimpse of her strategy.
-The Making a Murderer Twitter account revealed on February 10th that science was key to her plan and she will "use advanced luminol testing to exonerate Avery."
+Zellner's also given followers a glimpse of her strategy.
+The Making a Murderer Twitter account revealed on February 10 that science was key to her plan and she will "use advanced luminol testing to exonerate Avery."
 That's a chemical that forensic teams use to detect blood at crime scenes; if it encounters hemoglobin, it glows.
 Any discovered samples can then be tested for DNA matches.
 Zellner confirmed that she had taken new DNA samples from Avery nine days after the luminol announcement in yet another tweet:

 Teresa Halbach's death certificate is even more suspicious than we thought